chimanos/alexa-skill-chuck-norris-fact/README.md

 ## Step 2

-For send the code too the lambda function in Amazon WS you can clone en build the project here.
+For send the code too the lambda function in Amazon WS you can clone and build the project here.

 Use this command line for build the project.